affix/openfaas-templates-affix/README.md

-# OpenFaaS Templates powered by Keiran
+# OpenFaaS Templates powered by Affix

 ## Lua 5.3
 Lua is a lightweight, multi-paradigm programming language designed primarily for embedded use in applications.
 Lua is cross-platform, since the interpreter is written in ANSI C, and has a relatively simple C API